A Toda bracket convergence theorem for multiplicative spectral sequences: Abstract

 \section{Abstract}

 Moss' theorem, which relates Massey products in the $E_r$-page of the classical Adams spectral sequence to Toda brackets of homotopy groups, is one of the main tools for calculating Adams differentials.
-Working in an arbitrary symmetric monoidal stable topological model category, we prove a general version of Moss' theorem which applies to spectral sequences that arise from filtrations compatible with the monoidal structure.
-The theorem has broad applications, e.g. to the computation of the motivic slice and motivic Adams spectral sequences.
+Working in an arbitrary symmetric monoidal stable simplicial model category, we prove a general version of Moss' theorem which applies to spectral sequences that arise from filtrations compatible with the monoidal structure.
+This involves the study of Massey products and Toda brackets in a non-strictly associative context.
+The theorem has broad applications, e.g. to the computation of the motivic slice spectral sequence and other colocalization towers.